11ty/eleventy-plugin-webc/README.md

 ## Features

 * All of the [framework-independent WebC features](https://github.com/11ty/webc#features) out of the box.
-* First-class incremental support (for page templates, components, and Eleventy layouts) (use with `--incremental`)
+* First-class incremental support (for page templates, components, and Eleventy layouts): use with `--incremental`
+* Tired of importing components?
+	* Configure no-import global web components
-* Tired of `import` everywhere?
-Configure no-import global web components or configured in the data cascade to apply to a single template, a directory of templates, or a complex hierarchy of folders-o-templates.
+	* Configure no-import components in the data cascade to apply to a single template, a directory of templates, or a complex hierarchy of folders-o-templates.
-* WebC components can feed into multiple asset pipelines for use on your page.
-We call this asset bucketing.
+* Easiliy roll up the CSS and JS in-use by WebC components on a page for page-specific bundles.
+Dirt-simple critical CSS/JS to only load the code you need.
+	* Components can roll up CSS/JS assets to arbitrary buckets for custom use!
+* For more complex templating needs, you _can_ render any existing Eleventy template syntax inside of WebC.
+* Works great with out of the box with [is-land](https://www.11ty.dev/docs/plugins/partial-hydration/)

 ## ➡ [Documentation](https://www.11ty.dev/docs/languages/webc/)